MatheusRabetti/matheusrabetti.github.io/_posts/2016-12-15-math-statistics.md

 tags: [Statistics]
 ---

-# Statistics is not math
+# Let's illustrate a common statistics class

 “Here is a column of a couple of dozen numbers.
 From them, calculate the mean and standard deviation.
 When you are finished — it should take you a good fifteen to twenty minutes — report back to me.”